rism-digital/muscat-guidelines/default/en/source_593.md

 - **Composite**: This is selected by default.

-For manuscript collections, select the source type that best represents the collection, or use multiple material groups to differenciate futher.
+For manuscript collections, select the source type that best represents the collection, or use multiple material groups to differentiate further.

 ##### Additional printed or manuscript material